 If you feel you need to discuss your options get in touch

-Engaging an Accredited Specialist ensures that you are represented to the highest standard possible, by a solicitor who has been recognised as standing out as a leader in the jurisdiction and accredited as an expert, providing the confidence you need to have in your family lawyer.
+Engaging an Accredited Specialist ensures that you are represented to the highest standard possible, by a solicitor that has been recognised as standing out as a leader in the family law jurisdiction and accredited as an expert, providing the confidence you need to have in your Family Law lawyer.

-To further support our lawyers expertise, no other family or divorce law firm in Australia has a better Partner structure to maximise client outcomes.
+Supporting further our credentials to do with experience, no other Family or Divorce Law firm in Australia has the Partner structure to maximise client outcomes.

-Our locations are ideally situated to ensure we can service our clients across 3 major Family Court locations at Sydney, Canberra and Newcastle.
+Our locations are ideally situated to ensure we can service our clients across Sydney.
 These offices are in direct response to client need.
-We can prepare and submit family law documents at any Sydney Canberra or Newcastle registry.
+We are able to file and conduct proceedings for you in any Sydney, Canberra, Parramatta or Newcastle Registry.

 Watts McCray Lawyers have had more of their partners and former lawyers become judges of the Family Court of Australia and the Federal Circuit Court of Australia than any other Australian firm.

-When we combine together the years of practice from our marriage and divorce lawyers including our family law partners (all of whom are also Accredited Specialists), Watts McCray has over 400 combined years of family and divorce law experience.
+When we combine together the years of practice from our Family lawyers including our Family Law Partners (all of whom are also Accredited Specialists in Family Law), Watts McCray has over 400 Combined years of Family and Divorce Law experience.

-Our unique management structure led by our work director Partners, ensures each client matter is managed professionally and reviewed regularly to provide the very best outcomes for our clients.
+Our unique management structure led by our work directors, ensures each client matter is managed professionally and reviewed regularly to provide the very best outcomes for our clients.

-We invest in the resources needed to ensure Watts McCray Lawyers can continue to provide services that deliver a an outcomefor our clients that best suits their needs and budget.
+We invest in the resources needed to ensure Watts McCray Lawyers can continue to provide Family and Divorce Law services that deliver a future for our clients the way they would like.

 We offer people across our firm the training, mentoring, support and working conditions unique to our industry.
-The benefit of this to our clients is that we can attract and keep only the very best family, divorce and marriage lawyers and administrators employed in our firm.
+The benefit of this to our clients is that we can attract and keep only the very best lawyers and administrators employed in our firm.

-We understand how clientsfeel and will work with them to achieve the best possible outcome.
+We understand how you feel and will work with you to achieve the best possible outcome.
 We’ve helped thousands of Australians positively move forward with their lives.